U.S. Marshals Museum in Fort Smith hires Neyman as chief development officer, foundation president

-FORT SMITH -- The U.S. Marshals Museum announced it hired Susan Neyman as its new chief development officer and president of its foundation effective Monday.
+FORT SMITH -- The U.S. Marshals Museum announced the hiring of Susan Neyman as its new chief development officer and president of its foundation effective Nov.
+7.

-Doug Babb, chairman of the museum's board, said in a Thursday news release Neyman has held executive leadership and senior fundraising positions in the museum and nonprofit fields during her career, including with the Walton Arts Center and University of Arkansas.
+Doug Babb, chairman of the museum's board, said in a news release Thursday that Neyman has held executive leadership and senior fundraising positions in the museum and nonprofit fields during her career, including with the Walton Arts Center and the University of Arkansas.

 "Susan brings us the experience, expertise and positive Arkansas donor relationships we need to complete our capital campaign, begin an endowment and raise funds to support operations after we open next summer," Babb said.